Thermistor: Characteristics, Classification, Symbol and Applications

 NTC Thermistors

-NTC (Negative Temperature Coefficient) Thermistor refers to a thermistor with a negative temperature coefficient that decreases exponentially with temperature.
-Its material is a semi-conductor ceramic made of two or more metal oxides such as manganese, copper, silicon, cobalt, iron, nickel, zinc, etc., which are fully mixed, formed, and sintered.
-It can be made with a negative temperature coefficient (NTC) thermistor.
-Its resistivity and material constant vary with different material composition ratios, sintering atmosphere, sintering temperature, and structural state.
-Non-oxide NTC thermistor materials such as silicon carbide, tin selenide, and tantalum nitride have also appeared.
+NTC (Negative Temperature Coefficient) Thermistor refers to a thermistor where resistance decreases exponentially as temperature rises.
+The material is typically a semiconductive ceramic made from a mixture of two or more metal oxides such as manganese, copper, silicon, cobalt, iron, nickel, and zinc.
+These are formed and sintered to create a reliable semiconductor.
+Its resistivity and material constant vary based on the composition ratio, sintering atmosphere, and structural state.

 3. CTR